 - QI QI1.
-We should believe the theory which best accounts for our sense experience. - QI2.
-If we believe a theory, we must believe in its ontological commitments. - QI3.
+We should believe the theory which best accounts for our sense experience.
+QI2.
+If we believe a theory, we must believe in its ontological commitments.
+QI3.
 The ontological commitments of any theory are the objects over which that theory first-order quantifies. - QI4.
 The theory which best accounts for our sense experience first-order quantifies over mathematical objects. - QIC.
-We should believe that mathematical objects exist.4
+We should believe that mathematical objects exist.

 The differences between QI and EI may seem, at first, of little importance.
-If we take the instances of 'explanations' in EI to refer to scientific explanations in a standard sense, there is, in fact, no significant difference between a theory and an explanation.
+If we take the instances of 'explanations' in EI to refer to scientific explanations in a standard sense, there is no significant difference between a theory and an explanation.
 For example, a D-N explanation of a phenomenon P proceeds by proffering the laws of a serious theory, combined with appropriate initial conditions, from which a description of P is derived according to standard deductive rules.
-The theories to which such explanations appeal are ones in which we speak most strictly.
+The theories to which such explanations appeal are ones in which we speak most strictly, ones in which we take care to refer only to our most sincere commitments.
 Modifications of this traditional model, like Railton's model of probabilistic explanation, or Kitcher's unificationist account, work similarly.
-Kitcher, for example, relies on unifying argument patterns which also answer whyquestions by proffering inferences made within a serious theory.
-Taking explanatory power as one of several theoretical virtues, like simplicity and parsimony, that scientists seek to optimize, Field, and others engaged in the debate, focused on whether our best theories can be reformulated to avoid mathematical references.
-This is the question that has led to the current stalemate.
+Kitcher, for example, relies on unifying argument patterns which also answer why-questions by proffering inferences made within a serious theory.
+Taking explanatory power as one of several theoretical virtues, like simplicity and parsimony, that scientists seek to optimize, Field and others focused on whether our best theories can be reformulated to avoid mathematical references.
+This question has led to the current stalemate.

-4 See Quines 1939, 1948, 1951, 1955, 1958, 1960, 1978, and 1986.
+&lt;sup>4 See Quines 1939, 1948, 1951, 1955, 1958, 1960, 1978, and 1986.

 In contrast, proponents of EI think they have found a way to break the deadlock.
-Even if the nominalist can reformulate scientific theories to avoid mathematical commitments, they argue, the new theories do not have the same explanatory power.
+Even if the nominalist can reformulate scientific theories to avoid mathematical commitments, they argue, the new theories lack the explanatory power of the originals.
 "Even if nominalisation via [a dispensabilist construction] is possible, the resulting theory is likely to be less explanatory; there is explanatory power in phase-space formulations of theories, and this explanatory power does not seem recoverable in alternative formulations" (Lyon and Colyvan 2008: 242).

-Such claims in favor of EI are non-starters, if the sense of 'explanation' used in EI is the traditional one.
-First, for reasons I will not discuss, standard covering-law accounts of scientific explanation do not comfortably apply to mathematical explanation.
+Such claims in favor of EI are non-starters, if the sense of 'explanation' used in EI is traditional.
+First, for reasons I will not discuss, standard accounts of scientific explanation do not comfortably apply to mathematical explanation.
 Second, EI must rely on a different notion of explanation if we are to take it as distinct from QI.
 It is a standard requirement of any dispensabilist project that the mathematized theory be able to derive no further conclusions than the nominalist reformulation.
 That is the point of Field's attempts to construct representation theorems, and his more general arguments for the conservativeness of mathematics.
 One just could not have a successful nominalization of a scientific theory with less explanatory power, unless one is using a different sense of 'explanation'.

-A plausible alternative sense of 'explanation' that could ground EI involves subjective understanding.
+An alternative sense of 'explanation' that could ground EI involves subjective understanding.
 Unlike standard scientific theories, dispensabilist reformulations will be imperspicuous, not useful to working scientists.
 The awkwardness of dispensabilist reformulations is granted by Field and other dispensabilists who generally do not suggest that scientists adopt the reformulations.
 The dispensabilist grants that standard theories are more comprehensible, more explanatory in this alternative sense.
 So, it is reasonable to expect that dispensabilist reformulations will lose explanatory power, in this sense, while retaining all (or most) of the inferential relations of their corresponding standard theories.